Kelsey Creek (Lake County)

-The watershed was forest-covered.
-In the lower parts it has been converted to farmland and for urban use.
-Higher up the forests have been cleared, regrown and cleared again.
+Originally forest-covered, the watershed has been converted in the lower parts to farmland and for urban use.
+Higher up, the forests have been cleared, regrown, and cleared again.

 The northern part of the creek flows through a geothermal field that feeds power plants and hot springs.

-The wooded Cobb area in the higher part of the watershed holds resorts and resort communities, some dating to the 1850s.
+The wooded Cobb area in the higher part of the watershed was once home to resorts as early as the 1850s.

 Name

-The creek takes its name from Andrew Kelsey, the first European-American settler in Lake County.
+The creek takes its current name from Andrew Kelsey, one of the first Anglo-American settlers in Lake County.
+Kelsey was killed in 1849 in an uprising against him by Wappo and Eastern Pomo Indians he had enslaved.

-Andrew Kelsey was killed in 1850 in an uprising against him by a band of Pomo whom Kelsey had enslaved.
+This episode led to the Bloody Island Massacre on an island in Clear Lake.
+Until the 1870s, "Kelsey Creek" was also commonly used to designate the general area that would eventually be officially become Kelseyville.
+It was also the name of a school district until 1920.

-This episode ended with the Bloody Island massacre on an island in Clear Lake.
+Its Pomo name is chi-bedame ("hitch creek"), after the Clear Lake hitch (chi in Pomoan language), a threatened cyprinid fish which still spawns in the creek (bedame is Pomo for "small stream").